Stay up to date.

 We are excited to announce that Sanitas will now cover the cost of a preventive check-up with Pregnolia for its customers under a supplementary outpatient insurance plan.

-First edition of Swiss midwife journal in 2021 with large article about the increasing importance of cervical stiffness measurements in the context of a possible preterm birth.
+The first 2021 edition of Obstetrica, a swiss midwifery journal, features a large article about the increasing importance of cervical stiffness measurements in the context of a possible preterm birth.

 November 17, 2020